Nano Dimension's Chairman and - GuruFocus.com

-Waltham, Mass., March 23, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Yoav Stern, Chairman and Chief Executive Officer, responds to questions from shareholders about the Company’s products and technologies.
+Senior CTO Answers Questions about Technological Development and Advancements in Product, Software, and Artificial Intelligence

-Yoav Stern sheds light on the newest advancements that are underpinning the Company’s progress in providing new digital manufacturing solutions that are realizing Industry 4.0 capabilities for mechanical and electronic Additive Manufacturing products, materials and applications.
+Waltham, Mass., March 23, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Nick Geddes, Senior Chief Technology Officer of the Company, discusses advancements across the Company’s technology portfolio with Yoav Stern, Chairman and Chief Executive Officer of the Company.

 About Nano Dimension